acviana/vercel-nextjs-blog/pages/posts/2024-08-23-weekly-update.md

 ## Odds and ends

 - I finally [updated](https://github.com/acviana/vercel-nextjs-blog/pull/22) the Twitter card template from the blog default.
-- I really feel like I'm starting to hit my stride with using ChatGTP to work on what Charlie Marsh called "side quests" - stuff like the changing the Twitter card.
+- I really feel like I'm starting to hit my stride with using ChatGTP to work on what I saw Charlie Marsh call "side quests" - stuff like the changing the Twitter card.
 I've been squashing tons of small annoying bugs and warnings this way and it's starting to become my go-to.
 - Lastly been listening to Martin Kleppmann's excellent "[Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)".
 I finished up the chapters on database replication and partitioning and started the chapter on transactions.
 I'm learning a lot more than I thought I would by listening to a technical book!
 That being said, I know I'm only retaining a fraction of the material, but it's more than the 0% I would get by just looking at the book on my shelf and thinking "I should read that".

 ## Networking